Tusk (2014 film): Box office

-The film was released on September 19, 2014, and was declared a box-office bomb, earning only $846,831 from over 602 screens during its opening weekend, debuting in fourteenth place at the box office.
+The film was released on September 19, 2014, and was declared a box-office bomb, earning $846,831 from over 602 screens during its opening weekend, debuting in fourteenth place at the box office.
 At the end of its run, on November 13, the film had grossed $1,826,705 in the domestic box office and $21,612 overseas for a worldwide total of $1,848,317.

 Critical response

-Tusk was met with mixed reviews from critics.
-On Rotten Tomatoes, the film holds a rating of 46%, based on 136 reviews, with an average rating of 5.7/10.
+Tusk was met with negative reviews from critics.
+On Rotten Tomatoes, the film holds a rating of 45%, based on 136 reviews, with an average rating of 5.7/10.
 The site's summary reads, "Tusk is pleasantly ridiculous and charmingly self-deprecating, but that isn't enough to compensate for its thin, overstretched story."
 On Metacritic, the film has a score of 55 out of 100, based on 33 critics, indicating "mixed or average reviews".

 In his review for The Seattle Times, Erik Lundegaard gave the film zero out of four stars, stating, "Tusk, which is based on one of Smith's own podcasts, is the most disgusting and pointless movie I've seen.
 Emphasis on pointless.
 I spent half the movie sick to my stomach."
 William Bibbiani, writing for CraveOnline, criticized the film's failed humor and excessive runtime and said that the film "killed irony", awarding it two out of ten stars, while Glenn Dunks of Junkee.com gave the film an F and called it the worst movie of 2014.

 Conversely, Henry Barnes of The Guardian rated the movie four out of five stars, complimenting Smith as returning to his "snarky best".
 Chris Bumbray of JoBlo.com had a positive reaction, calling Tusk "a major return to form for Smith, and an exciting new chapter in a career that now feels totally reinvigorated."
 Roth Cornet from IGN gave the film eight out of ten and stated, "Funny, strange, disquieting, and occasionally gory, Tusk is Kevin Smith at his best."
-Richard Roeper of Chicago Sun-Times also gave Tusk a positive review, writing, "I'm recommending Kevin Smith's uniquely twisted Tusk, but there's a part of me that wishes I could un-see it.
-Over the last 15 years I've seen thousands of movies, and I can count on one hand the number of times I've actually closed my eyes during a screening because I needed a quick three-second break."
+Richard Roeper of the Chicago Sun-Times also gave Tusk a positive review, writing, "I'm recommending Kevin Smith's uniquely twisted Tusk, but there's a part of me that wishes I could un-see it.
+Over the last 15 years, I've seen thousands of movies, and I can count on one hand the number of times I've actually closed my eyes during a screening because I needed a quick three-second break."
 Clint O'Connor of The Plain Dealer noted that while Tusk skillfully combines various genres, the story would be better presented as a short film.
-According to O'Connor, the character of Guy Lapointe was a homage to a famous Canadian hockey player.